 Project 2.
 The Safari Coastal Project

 Project: Master Bedroom

 Location: Narragansett, RI

-Backstory: For The Woodward Project, we’re designing a new master bedroom for our clients, complete with a fabulous built-in unit to disguise their TV and offer more shelving and drawer space.
+Backstory: For The Safari Coastal Project, we’re designing a new master bedroom for our clients, complete with a fabulous built-in unit to disguise their TV and offer more shelving and drawer space.

 Timeline: This project started in April and will be completed in September.

 Project Goals: Our clients desired a sophisticated design and bright coastal color for a relaxing and refreshing master bedroom.
 We’re sourcing all new furniture (bed, nightstands, upholstered bench, rug, dresser, window treatments, bedding, etc.) to create a dreamy master retreat that truly speaks to their souls.